Aryo15/Proxima/docs/cli.rst

     .. describe:: new LANGUAGE_CODE

-        Adds a new language to FlaskBB's translations.
+        Adds a new language to Ekaayam's translations.
         The ``LANGUAGE_CODE`` is the short identifier for the language i.e.
         '``en``', '``de``', '``de_AT``', etc.